makerdao/auction-demo-keeper/tests/TESTING.md

 ## Installation and Requirements

 The testing section of this repo inherits the requirements found in [`makerdao/testchain`](https://github.com/makerdao/testchain#installation-and-requirements).
-Remember to `cd` into `auction-demo-keeper/lib/testchain` before attempting to install Ganache.
+For your convenience, Ganache will be installed automatically on the first run on `build/run-testchain`.
+If you need to install Ganache manually, remember to `cd` into `auction-demo-keeper/lib/testchain`.

 If you're wanting to create a new snapshot, `jq` is a requirement.